Widely mocked Cristiano Ronaldo bust replaced at Portugal airport

 2018 FIFA WORLD CUP: WATCH LIVE MATCHES STREAMING ON FOX SPORTS FROM JUNE 14 TO JULY 15

-Ronaldo's family made the request to switch out the bust through the CR7 Museu, a museum dedicated to the Portugese forward's career and trophies, according to Maderia Island News.
+Ronaldo's family made the request to switch out the bust through the CR7 Museu, a museum dedicated to the Portugese forward's career and trophies, according to Madeira Island News.

 "The museum asked us to replace and put this bust in honor of the athlete and we thought we should change, but in any case we have the old one saved,” Duarte Ferreira, director of Madeira Airport, told the news outlet.